A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure

-In Section \ref{sec:simStudyUniv}, we selected the burn-in size based on considerations regarding the need to control type-I error rates, taking into account both the case of known and unknown variances.
-In Section \ref{sec:simStudyBiv}, demonstrate that the proposed methodology can be made fully adaptive.
-In any case, the burn-in size plays a relevant role in sequential designs since it mitigates the impact of initial random fluctuations that might occur at the start of the trial, though it may also reduce the ethical benefits of full adaptiveness when an optimal treatment truly exists.
-Future research could explore the joint optimization of $\kappa$ and $B$, with the former maximising a patient benefit criterion and the latter targeting a specific power or type-I error rate.
+In Section \ref{sec:simStudyUniv}, we chose the burn-in size ($B$) based on considerations regarding the need to control type-I error rates, taking into account both the case of known and unknown variances.
+The burn-in size plays a key role in sequential designs since it can help mitigate the impact of initial random fluctuations that might occur at the start of the trial \citep{pin2025informed}, though it may also reduce the patient-oriented benefit of full adaptiveness when an optimal treatment truly exists.
+Future research could explore the joint optimization of $\kappa$ and $B$, with the former maximizing a patient benefit criterion and the latter targeting a specific power or type-I error rate.

-For the criterion presented in Section \ref{subsec:simWeight}, we introduced an additional parameter $p$ controlling the impact of different variances on the allocation strategy.
-We do not recommend a robust selection of $p$, as the simultaneous calibration of multiple tuning parameters (e.g., $\kappa$, $B$ and $p$) could reduce the feasibility of our proposal.
-In general, we suggest to fix $p=1$ when heteroscedasticity among different arms is thought to be evident.
-This would mitigate the effect of a too large variance taking the lead over the others.

 The choice of the weight function is crucial and should be based on the setting of interest.
-For example, a multivariate generalisation of the symmetric weight function was presented to evaluate multiple endpoints simultaneously.
-An asymmetric weight function was also presented in the SM: this type of weight function might be particularly useful in some dose-finding studies, where, for example, overdosing and underdosing may want to be treated in a different way.
-Although normal (or multinormal) distributions were assumed throughout the work, the general procedure outlined in Section \ref{sec:methodology} can be adapted to accommodate various types of responses and weight functions.
+For example, a multivariate generalization of the symmetric weight function was presented to evaluate multiple endpoints simultaneously.
+An asymmetric weight function was also presented in the SM (Section B).
+Although normal distributions were assumed, the general procedure outlined in Section \ref{sec:methodology} can be adapted to accommodate various types of responses and weight functions.